-- 2. Any Department approved semi-automatic handguns in 9x19, .40 S&W or.45 ACP caliber.
-The handgun shall have a barrel length of at least 3 inches and be capable of holding at least 7 rounds. - 3.
+- 2. Any Department approved semi-automatic handguns in 9x19, .40 S&W or .45 ACP caliber.
+The handgun shall have a barrel length of at least 3 inches - 3.
 The handgun shall include an integral accessory rail. - 4.
-Single action-only handguns are prohibited including 1911-style handguns. - 5.
 A Department approved duty holster is required for the use of a private purchased handgun for primary duty use.
 The holster for private purchased handguns will not be supplied by the Department and shall be purchased at the Member's expense.
-A list of brands and security level of the holster shall be maintained by the Training Division Commander. - 6.
-The private purchased handgun shall be registered to the Department Member if it is to be used as a primary duty handgun. - 7.
+A list of brands and security level of the holster shall be maintained by the Training Division Commander. - 5.
+The private purchased handgun shall be registered to the Department Member if it is to be used as a primary duty handgun. - 6.
 Before the Department Member carries a private purchased handgun on duty, the handgun shall be inspected by the Department Armorer and pass official inspection.
-The Department Member shall pass the prescribed qualification course with that handgun. - 8.
+The Department Member shall pass the prescribed qualification course with that handgun. - 7.
 Any and all modifications shall have the approval of the Department Armorer prior to installation.
-A list of approved modifications shall be maintained by the Training Division Commander. - 9.
+A list of approved modifications shall be maintained by the Training Division Commander. - 8.
 Department Members electing to privately purchase a handgun for primary duty use shall return any primary duty handgun previously issued by the Department.